MirelaGTulbure/gaec-lab/content/opportunity/_index.md

 ---
 ## **Postdoctoral Fellows**
 Funded opportunities will be posted on this website.
-I encourage prospective fellows to contact me if there is interest in applying for funding (e.g., https://www.neonscience.org/get-involved/work-opportunities/postdoctoral-fellows).
+I encourage prospective fellows to contact me if they are interested in applying for funding, such as through the <a href="https://www.neonscience.org/get-involved/work-opportunities/postdoctoral-fellows">NEON Postdoctoral Fellows program</a>.

 ## **PhD in Geospatial Analytics**
 As a faculty fellow and member of the Center for Geospatial Analytics, I welcome applicants for the PhD in Geospatial Analytics.
 Applications for the program are accepted for fall admission only, the deadline is Feb.
 1 annually.